IEvangelist/davidpine.net/content/blog/github-profanity-filter.md

 }
 ```

 The `IsPayloadSignatureValid` implementation leverages **C# 8 using declarations** and instantiates a `HMACSHA1` with the bytes from the configured webhook secret.
-The `HMACSHA1` is the C# representation of the "<a href='https://en.wikipedia.org/wiki/HMAC' target='_blank'>hash-based message authentication code (HMAC)</a>, for the <a href='https://en.wikipedia.org/wiki/SHA-1' target='_blank'>secure hash algorithm 1 (SHA1)</a>".
+The `HMACSHA1` is the C# representation of the "{{< url-link "hash-based message authentication code (HMAC)" "https://en.wikipedia.org/wiki/HMAC" >}}, for the {{< url-link "secure hash algorithm 1 (SHA1)" "https://en.wikipedia.org/wiki/SHA-1" >}}".
 It will allow us to compute the hash of the payload bytes, then we can use our computed hash and compare it to the signature in the header.
 If these two are a match -- we know that the request is valid.
 Otherwise, it may be malicious and we can simply disregard it.

 You may have noticed that we also pulled out another header, this was the `X-GitHub-Event` header.
 It tells us which GitHub event was firing.
 We'll use that in our dispatcher to determine which shape our JSON payload is expected to be delivered in.